colemickens/platform2-sommelier/chromeos-config/README.md

 To install the updated schema, run:

-*   sudo emerge chromeos-config-host
+*   FEATURES=test sudo -E emerge chromeos-config-host

 To use the new property, update your respective YAML source file.
-E.g. overlay-${BOARD}-private/chromeos-base/chromeos-config-bsp/files/model.yaml

-Next add the new property and its value to the appropriate yaml file(s) in the board's overlay.
 E.g. overlay-${BOARD}-private/chromeos-base/chromeos-config-bsp/files/model.yaml

 To install the changes, run: